 - Facilitating the legacy of Ontario CCDPs to National Certification

 - Continue to represent Ontario CCDPs on the National Certification Steering Committee and Stakeholder Group

 - Continue to represent CDPCBO on the Canadian Council for Career Development (3CD)

 The launch of certification for career development practitioners in Canada has served to strengthen career development as a field of practice, increase the competence and professionalism of CDPs, and provide quality assurance to employers, funders, and the public.

 Benefits of Certification

 British Columbia, Alberta, Nova Scotia, New Brunswick and Ontario have each created a comprehensive list of the benefits of certification – for CDP’s, the public, employers and funders.
-The goal is to establish harmonization and reciprocity with all provinces while recognizing that each province has autonomy in setting and managing their certification criteria and processes.
-CCCD (Canadian Council for Career Development) (www.cccda.org) is working towards reciprocity between provinces.
-This would mean that certification in Ontario would be accepted in other provinces having Career Development Practitioner certification.
+The goal was to establish harmonization and reciprocity with all provinces while recognizing that each province has autonomy in setting and managing their certification criteria and processes.
+3CD (Canadian Council for Career Development) (www.cccda.org) worked together with these five Provinces to establish reciprocity between provinces.
+This has been achieved.
+Ontario certification is now accepted in the other provinces having Career Development Practitioner certification.
 This will contribute to increased professional cohesion and CDP mobility nationally.
-Click here for the draft document of the benefits of certification across Canada.
-The final document will be available in fall 2016.
+Click here for the benefits of certification across Canada.